Updated June 2026

 Strengths

-• +Largest viral tweet database in the category
+• One of the largest viral tweet databases in the category

 Limitations